Battery Backed SRAM FAQ

 5) LIGHTLY coat the battery tabs in flux and install the battery.
 Keep polarity in mind.
 Your joint should be shiny and smooth; never jagged.
 Don't blow on it, you'll oxidize it.

-6) Gently pull the battery to ensure you're properly installed and test battery with multimeter one more time.
+6) Gently pull the battery to ensure it's properly installed and check the voltage one more time.

 7) Put it all back together.